acsone/wms/odoo/addons/alce_split_coda/README.rst

 Split CODA
 ==========

-This module will split CODA by statement and check if this statement' account number is in Odoo.
+This module will split CODA by statement and pass it to the normal coda process in Odoo.

 Installation
 ============